WhiteWolf1776/slackbuilds/README.markdown

 WhiteWolf1776 SlackBuilds
 =========================

+Note : major rewrite in progress.
+Flapak + slackware 64 (not multilib) will be the focus ongoing.

 These are my personal slackbuilds.
 Some are taken from slackware source, some from slackbuilds.org, and modified as needed to support the latest versions of the applications.